Automattic/mongoose/docs/connections.md

 The disadvantage of putting options in the query string is that query string options are harder to read.
-The advantage is that you only need a single configuration option, the URI, rather than separate options for `socketTimeoutMS`, `connectTimeoutMS`, etc. Best practice is to put options that likely differ between development and production, like `replicaSet` or `ssl`, in the connection string, and options that should remain constant, like `connectTimeoutMS` or `maxPoolSize`, in the options object.
+The advantage is that you only need a single configuration option, the URI, rather than separate options for `socketTimeoutMS`, etc. Best practice is to put options that likely differ between development and production, like `replicaSet` or `ssl`, in the connection string, and options that should remain constant, like `socketTimeoutMS` or `maxPoolSize`, in the options object.

 The MongoDB docs have a full list of
 [supported connection string options](https://www.mongodb.com/docs/manual/reference/connection-string/).